Real Life (Marie Wilson album)

 Real Life is the debut studio album by Australian singer and songwriter, Marie Wilson.
 It was released in October 1998, peaking at number 7 on the ARIA Charts.

-At the ARIA Music Awards of 1999, the album was nominated for the Award for Breakthrough Artist – Album.
+At the ARIA Music Awards of 1999, the album was nominated for Breakthrough Artist – Album.

 Critical reception

 Heather Phares from AllMusic said "[Wilson's] passionate vocals and lyrics lend themselves to unvarnished acoustic numbers as well as straight-ahead rock, with samples and loops mixed in for good measure."